Jules Kroll: Expansion

+The Foreign Corrupt Practices Act of 1977 generated new lines of business in auditing and compliance, so Kroll opened offices in Paris, Moscow, São Paulo, Tokyo, Singapore, and Manila.
+The firm also provided political risk and executive protection services abroad.
 Kroll forayed into banking and warehousing and built a reputation for pursuing financial crime across international borders by tracing and recovering assets.
 Clients included law firms like Skadden, Arps and investment banks like Drexel Burnham Lambert (which hired Kroll in 1982 to perform due diligence on persons and companies that it was underwriting).
 It first helped Nokia and Motorola find $2.7 billion that had been invested with Turkey's Cem Uzan.
 It was also hired to recover wealth that had been plundered by dictators, including the Philippines' Ferdinand Marcos and Haiti's Jean-Claude Duvalier.
 In 1991 the government of Kuwait hired it to trace Saddam Hussein's corporate holdings around the world, including Hachette in France.

 K2 Intelligence and Kroll Bond Rating Agency

 In June 2008, Kroll left his company and unsuccessfully tried to buy it back from MMC.
 In 2010 he launched Kroll Bond Rating Agency and K2 Global Consulting with his son Jeremy Kroll.
 In 2012, K2 Global became K2 Intelligence.
 Kroll Bond Rating Agency was started with capital from Jeff Keswin, Michael F. Price, Frederick R. Adler, William L. Mack, and James Robinson III; Bessemer Venture Partners, RRE Ventures, and New Markets Venture Partners also invested $24 million.

 K2 Intelligence has offices in New York, London, Madrid, and Bahrain.
 In 2010, the Conference on Jewish Material Claims Against Germany engaged K2 Global Consulting to investigate the theft of $42.5 million.